leonvanbokhorst/journey-from-perceptron-to-chatgpt/README.md

 - Attention mechanism integration with sequence-to-sequence models
 - Implementation of key Transformer components (multi-head attention, positional encoding)
 - Neural machine translation with attention visualization

+### Module 6: The Transformer Architecture – "Attention Is All You Need"

+- Implementation of scaled dot-product self-attention mechanisms with visualization
+- Multi-head attention implementation with analysis of how different heads learn
+- Full Transformer encoder stack with representation visualization
+- Complete encoder-decoder Transformer for sequence-to-sequence tasks

+### Module 7: Pre-trained Transformers and ChatGPT

+- Fine-tuning BERT for text classification and sentiment analysis
+- Text generation with pre-trained GPT-2 models and parameter experimentation
+- Fine-tuning GPT-2 on specialized corpora with performance comparison
+- Building a complete AI assistant application with LLM API integration

 ## Contributing